prosodylab/Prosodylab-Aligner/README.md

     ./get_dict.sh

 Other dictionaries can be found online, or written in the CMU format for specific tasks.
 If you're working with RP speakers, CELEX might be a good one.

+By using the `-p` flag, you can use the included `prontosaurus.py` package to project pronunciations of regularly inflected words not listed in the CMU dictionary.
+This is a work in progress and should get more interesting soon.

 ### Aligning one pair